RyanCCJ/sRNAanalyst/README.md

 3. **Database Page:**
 - Includes literature data such as NGS raw-read, reference, and a portion of the nematode target list for reference.

+> [!NOTE]
-**Note:** All uploaded data and analysis results will be retained for only **3 days**.
+> All uploaded data and analysis results will be retained for only **3 days**.
 Please make sure to record your job ID.
 If you have additional requirements, consider exploring our [Docker version]().

 ## Documentation
 To see full documentation, please check this project's [wiki](https://github.com/RyanCCJ/sRNAnalyzer/wiki).